AndronacheAndrei98/docker_test/solutions/day3/solution.md

    app-network:
       driver: bridge
    ```
-This is not required, but again it reflects a more "similar to onprem" approach.
+This is not required, since it worked fine with the default network, but again it reflects a more "similar to onprem" approach.

-5. Issue:
+5. Extra additions:
-Issue is mentioned about volumes, but they work fine.
+Checking that volumes work fine.
-Issue is mentioned about logging, but logging works fine as well.
+Checking that volumes work fine as well.
 Added adminer service to connect to database and test the persistent volume by changing the values in the list:
    ```bash
  adminer: